strimzi/proposals/044-kraft-liveness-readiness.md

 The other possible value is 127 which represents UNKNOWN.

-### Current state metric and quorum

-Some useful things to be aware of with the current-state metric and how the controller quorum affects the broker nodes:

-* The [current-state](https://kafka.apache.org/documentation/#kraft_quorum_monitoring) metric indicates whether a controller is currently a leader or follower.
-If this metric shows one of these two states, this means the leader election has happened and a controller quorum has been successfully formed.
-* The current-state metric is not accessible as a Yammer metric, so cannot be accessed by the KafkaAgent in the same way it currently reads the BrokerState metric.
-* The current-state metric could perhaps be read by the KafkaAgent if it called the MBean server within the JVM directly or read it from `$LOG_DIR/__cluster_metadata-0/quorum-state`.
+You can see how the state transitions in the [BrokerLifecycleManager](https://github.com/apache/kafka/blob/trunk/core/src/main/scala/kafka/server/BrokerLifecycleManager.scala#L379), specifically that the broker transitions from STARTING to RECOVERY once it has caught up with the cluster metadata, then it transitions to RUNNING as long as it is not fenced.

-* The broker nodes will not move out of the STARTING state until the quorum leader election has happened.
+The broker nodes cannot catch up with the cluster metadata until the controller quorum has been formed, so they will not move out of the STARTING state until the quorum leader election has happened.

 ## Proposal